WadhwaniAI/StudentDropoutEWS/README.md

 <details>
 <summary><span style="font-size: 24px">📉 Training</span></summary>

-- To train a model, we execute `main.py` using `train` mode as illustrated below.
+- To train a model, execute `main.py` using `train` mode as illustrated below.
-- If a directory of JSON configs is provied, experiments run in a loop.
+- All artifacts are saved in the created experimental directory (created using `config.exp.root_exps`).
-- All artifacts are saved in the experimental directory (created using `config.exp.root_exps`).
+- If a directory of JSON configs is provided, experiments run in a loop.

 ```
 python -m src.main --config_source <path/to/config> --mode train